apinter/apinter.github.io/content/posts/sops-age-yubikey-sb.md

 ## Encrypting and decrypting files

-SOPS shines with structured formats like YAML/JSON, where you can encrypt individual fields.
+SOPS shines with structured formats like YAML/JSON, where I can encrypt individual fields.
 That’s nice, but in my case I just want **binary in/out**.
 That’s where the `--input-type` and `--output-type` flags are handy.

 Encrypt a file: